plule/theremotion/README.md

 - `conductor` receives the updates from all the other threads and transmits them.
 It contains all the movement definitions and holds the settings
 - `leap` provides the hand tracking messages
+- `dsp_controller` manages reads the parameter messages and manages the DSP state
-- `dsp` produces the sounds based on the input parameter messages
+- `dsp` produces the sounds based on the DSP state
 - `ui` is the main thread and provides the user interface

 ```mermaid